ncarr/LaserQuest/readme.md

 Returns a JSON list of all users

 ### GET /users/:user_id
-Returns a JSON object containing a success message and a User
+Returns a User object

 ### PUT /users/:user_id
 Updates the user's name to the contents of the name field
 ###### Fields:
   name (required): (String) The user's name

 ### DEL /users/:user_id
-Deletes the user with the given id
+Deletes the user with the given id and removes them from any games they played

 ### GET /users/:user_id/games
 Returns a JSON list of all games the user has been added to